XervoIO/cli/README.md

 At any time, if you want to view the value of a single variable, use the *env get* command.
 It takes a name parameter and will display the value of the variable of the name you specify.

+##MongoDB Database Management

+Once logged in, can create a MongoDB database.
+This is done with the *mongo create* command, and all that is required is a name.

+    $ modulus mongo create
+    Welcome to Modulus
+    You are logged in as spiderman
+    [?]
+Enter a database name: Lizard Locator DB
+    [√] New MongoDB database Lizard Locator DB created.

+You can optionally pass in the name with *mongo create*.

+    $ modulus mongo create "Lizard Locator DB"
+    Welcome to Modulus
+    You are logged in as spiderman
+    Creating MongoDB database Lizard Locator DB
+    [√] New MongoDB database Lizard Locator DB created.

 ##Logs

 In times when you need to check up on your projects, you can view the project's logs.
 This is done with the *project logs* command, which supports the *-p* option.